 This document serves to provide a compressed overview of the programs and major work tasks described in the UPWP while expanding on the BMPO budget and financial planning details that it identifies.
 While the UPWP is developed and adopted biennially and amended/updated mid-cycle (leading up to the second year of the program), the budget is developed and adopted annually.
-The current, FY26-FY27 UPWP is available at [www.bendoregon.gov/mpobudget](http://www.bendoregon.gov/mpobudget).
+The current, FY26-FY27 UPWP is available at www.bendoregon.gov/mpobudget.

-The BMPO Budget Committee will review the proposed FY26 Budget on March 26, 2025.
-Following review, the committee will consider approval of the budget, with or without changes, and make a recommendation for adoption to the BMPO Policy Board.
+The BMPO Budget Committee reviewed the proposed FY26 Budget on March 26, 2025.
+Following review and discussion, the committee approved the budget and made a recommendation for adoption to the BMPO Policy Board.

-The BMPO Policy Board will hold a public hearing and consider adoption of the approved FY26 Budget, with or without changes, on April 18, 2025.
+The BMPO Policy Board held a public hearing and adopted the approved FY26 Budget, without changes, on April 18, 2025.